AR helmet startup Skully may have risen from the dead

 It appears the Contreras cousins have “refounded” a number of previously existing companies, including an electric bike company called TORROT, which was a company created in the 1980’s formerly known as GASGAS.

-There was a lot of talk from various entities possibly purchasing the bones of what was left of Skully but it’s not clear if the new SKULLY holds the rights to the former company’s IP or how soon it may be offering the new helmets for purchase.
+We’d heard a lot of talk about various entities possibly purchasing the bones of what was left of Skully when it went down in flames last year but it’s not clear if the new SKULLY holds the rights to the former company’s IP or how soon it may be offering the new helmets for purchase.
 However, a high-tech bike helmet would fit nicely within the Contreras’s company interests and it makes sense the two would want to see the helmet through to production.

 While the letter stresses this new SKULLY is different from the now bankrupt company it is based on, it hints of possibly delivering the helmets to those who previously purchased them or contributed to the making of the helmets under the old company.